rcl-cloud-apps/cloud101/6-dns.md

 ![dns](images/dns-godaddy-ns-change2.PNG)

-- Add the name servers and save them
+- Add the name servers from your DNS Zone and save them

 ![dns](images/dns-godaddy-ns-change3.PNG)

-- Your domain name is now fully delegated to your DNS Zone
+- Your domain name from your registrar is now fully delegated to your DNS Zone

 ![dns](images/dns-godaddy-ns-change4.PNG)